What You Can Do With a Meaning Model Today

 By analyzing where exceptions cluster, where alignment breaks, where evidence is missing, and where drift originates, leaders can redesign processes with clarity and precision.
 This improves the semantic quality of work, not just the motion of work, and leads to more resilient and aligned operations.

-Meaning Models are the prerequisite for autonomous PIAs.
-Enterprises that author them now will be ready to install, certify, publish, buy, sell, and govern PIAs as soon as Gen 2 capabilities arrive.
+Meaning Models are the prerequisite for all future PIAs.
+Enterprises that author them now will be ready to install, certify, publish, buy, sell, and govern PIAs as soon as Gen 1, Gen 1.5, and Gen 2 capabilities arrive.
 This is the strategic advantage.
 Meaning Models are the semantic foundation of the PIA Era.